A 5 Steps to Homestead Mindset and Success in Life

 3. Set the alarm

-Its tempting when you work for yourself to sleep in and get moving slowly in the morning.
+It’s tempting when you work for yourself to sleep in and get moving slowly in the morning.
 But when you do that, you always feel like you are running to catch up.
 The animals thrive on routine, and when you sleep in, you upset their natural rhythms.
 When they are upset they don’t co-operate.
 And when they don’t co-operate everything takes longer.
-Do yourself a flavor, set the alarm, get up and plan your day with God and then start your work.
+Do yourself a favour, set the alarm, get up and plan your day with God and then start your work.
 You will get more done and be happier if you get up at the same time every day.

 4. Lock the animals up at night

 Most predators attack at night, or early in the morning before the farmer is up.
-Losing animals to predators can be minimized by locking your animals inside a barn or shed at night and letting them out in the morning into a loafing yard in winter, or to graze your acreage in summer.
+Losing animals to predators can be minimized by locking your animals inside a barn or shed at night and letting them out in the morning into a loafing yard in winter, or grazing your acreage in summer.
 When you lose animals to predators, there is an interruption in the natural abundance, so plan your homestead to accommodate nighttime safety.